How to Achieve Client Delight [With Examples]

 - Set clear expectations for how your product or service will play a part in meeting their goals

 Put together a quarterly client delight budget that makes the most sense for your company.
 But, don't be the sole decision-maker in how that budget is allocated.
 Get your team involved.
 Ask them about their most memorable experiences with a company where they felt appreciated as a customer or felt like the company went above and beyond to provide a positive experience to their customers.

 By getting your employees involved, it makes client delight more of a collective effort and a company wide project.
-While client delight won't be achieved overnight, we'd suggest starting by surveying your team, surveying your clients, and coming up with a winning strategy based on data to start delighting your customers in 2020.
+While client delight won't be achieved overnight, we'd suggest starting by surveying your team, surveying your clients, and coming up with a winning strategy based on data to start delighting your customers.

 Written by Caty Smart